davekinkead/thesis/README.md

 Look at other concepts of suffrage & eligibility and their use to demonstrate the universal suffrage is never ‘universal’: equal vs census suffrage, youth & demeny voting, exclusion by race, class, religion, qualification, property, function or action (criminality).
 Jurisdictional issues and how they relate to the justifications of suffrage chapter - residency, nationality

 Readings:

 - Demeny, P. 1986 "Pronatalist Policies in Low-Fertility Countries: Patterns, Performance and Prospects," Population and Development Review, vol. 12
 - Sanderson, 2007.
-A Near Electoral Majority of Penioners.
+A Near Electoral Majority of Pensioners.
 Population and Development Review Volume 33, Issue 3, pages 543–554, September 2007.

 Legitimate Material Interest
 ----------------------------

-If the purpose of suffrage is to ensure equal consideration is given to all parties and limit tyranny, then universal suffrage fails to properly achieve this.

-If suffrage is supposed to restrain tyranny by given everyone an equal voice, then universal suffrage fails.
-Tyranny of the majority is MORE LIKELY to occur when those not affected on an issue are given a say.

-Majority voting is a mechanism intended to produce political equality.
-Argued here is that political equality requires equal weighted voting but the equivalency of equal weighting with political equality assumes an equal interest in or concern with any given issue.

-Mill's argument: if it can be shown that a purported right or duty is harmful, then is has been shown that it is not genuine.
-Universal suffrage produces tyranny by giving those without claim a say and is therefore not genuine.
+The key folk conception of this is that only those affected by something should have any say in the matter.
+Why ought the Taliban have no say in the education curriculum of Queensland schools?
+Why ought I have no in the WA curricular or even that on the Gold Coast?

+What is the normative basis for this?
+There are two distinct arguments for LMI: Boundary of Effect & Proportional Interest but both reduce to issues of personal sovereignty and tyranny.
+In reverse....

+I define personal sovereignty as the degree of influence an agent has over a particular outcome, relative to other agents.
+I say influence rather than control because most causes don't necessitate their effects; and relative to others as a means to define the Possible.
+Physical reality is taken to be the boundary of the Possible and the observed abilities of others serves as a rough proxy for this.

+On collective matters, personal sovereignty can be described as a function of relative influence:

+ S = i / ∑ i(n) where 0 ≤ S ≤ 1

+ Tyranny can be thought of as the inequality of sovereignty amongst those who can influence an outcome:

+ T = ∑ S(max) - S  /  n  where 0 ≤ T ≤ 1

+ (see Why Fishkin is wrong about Tyranny)

+ Tyranny therefore occurs whenever
+ 1) an agents sovereignty is less than 1, and
+ 2) there is an unequal distribution of sovereignty amongst participants, and
+ 3) the participants have a legitimate material interest
+ 4) I find a non-circular argument.
+Bugger

 Readings:

 - [Burnheim, J. 2006, Is Democracy Possible, Sydney University Press, Sydney] (literature review/Is Democracy Possible CH1)
+- Derek Parfit (1997).
+Equality and Priority.
+Ratio 10 (3):202–221.

 Other Reading: